 - Viscera: 1-4

 A list of mid-card talent and top female superstars come in at number eight.
-Majority of these losses come from battle royals.
+The majority of these losses come from battle royals.
 The most notable name here is Mickie James.
 The six-time WWE Women’s Champion had her only WrestleMania victory against Trish Stratus at 22 to win her first Women’s Championship.

 7. Mark Henry (18.2%)